-From the below screenshot you can observe that it is updating the [Yearly Income] with 123456 and sale as 4500 for all the records whose Occupation is Professional
+As you see, the update statement updated the [Yearly Income] with 123456 and sale as 4500 for all the records whose Occupation is Professional

-Suppose the government has increased some Tax values to 0.5% for all Goods and Services (or any particular Good) then we can use this SQL Server Update statement to update those values with a new one.
-OR you want to increase your goods prices then you can use it.
+Suppose the government has increased some Tax values to 0.5% for all Goods and Services (or any particular Good).
+Then we can use this Update statement to update those values with a new one.
+OR you want to increase the prices of your goods then you can use it.

 -- Example for Update Query in SQL Server UPDATE [SQL Update] SET [Sales] = [Sales] * 2

-In this example, We are going to update the record in [SQL Update] Table with the new values in a [SQL Updates] Table.
+In this SQL Server update statement example, we show how to update a table using records from another table.
+Here, we update the record in [SQL Update] Table with the new values in a [SQL Updates] Table.

 -- Example for Update Query in SQL Server UPDATE [SQL Update] SET [YearlyIncome] = ( SELECT [YearlyIncome] FROM [SQL Updates] WHERE [SQL Update].[FirstName] = [SQL Updates].[FirstName] AND [SQL Update].[LastName] = [SQL Updates].[LastName])